-The pattern change of UPSC Civil Services Mains Exam in 2013 has turned controversial leading to debates and uproars in parliament.
+The pattern change of the UPSC Civil Services Mains Exam in 2013 has turned controversial leading to debates and uproars in parliament.
 The arguments against the notification were mainly two – the removal of regional language as a medium of mains, as well as the introduction of compulsory English paper.
-As a result of hot debates, Government suspended the UPSC notification 2013, leaving the speculations open.
+As a result of hot debates, the Government suspended the UPSC notification 2013, leaving the speculations open.

-Weigtage for Interview in Civil Services Exam Should Have Been Reduced
+Weightage for Interview in Civil Services Exam Should Have Been Reduced

 Removal of Regional Languages – As Medium and Optional Paper

-Last minute changes by UPSC and Government
+Last-minute changes by UPSC and Government

-How good are our other exams – CAT, GMAT etc?
+How good are our other exams – CAT, GMAT, etc.?

 We should also not forget that it is the UPSC that conducts the most inclusive exam in the country.
 Exams like CAT which select candidates to institutes like IIMs are becoming more elite-oriented, not only with the high fees but also as the tests focus only on English and Mathematical skills.
 Leaving the regional languages, candidates are not even tested for general awareness or their business aptitude.